Cofinality spectrum theorems in model theory, set theory and general topology: Cofinality spectrum problems have sufficient Peano arithmetic

-may be regarded as a model of basic arithmetic $($i.e. of Robinson's $Q \ord$-saturation$)$ that in Observation \ref{overspill} we may replace $\vp$ with a consistent partial type $\Sigma(x)$ closed under conjunction, each of whose formulas $($thus, finite subtypes$)$ is weakly initial for $\ma$ and such that $|\Sigma| < \min \{ \xp_\cs, \xt_\cs \}$. \end{rmk}
+Alternately, Theorem \ref{x16} shows that in Claim \ref{overspill} we may replace $\vp$ with a consistent partial type $\Sigma(x)$ closed under conjunction, each of whose formulas $($thus, finite subtypes$)$ is weakly initial for $\ma$ and such that $|\Sigma| < \min \{ \xp_\cs, \xt_\cs \}$.